nwrenger/disable-dimensions/README.md

    Players who try to swap dimensions will still receive the vanilla “entered dimension” advancement (for the Nether or the End).
    This is intentional and serves as a small reward for their attempt.
 And you know who tried by checking their achievements.
 Don’t worry, they’ll get teleported back safely!
 4. **Immersive Feedback**:
-   On teleport back, players see a short action bar message, hear a subtle sound cue and get a slowness effect applied, making the experience clear and responsive without being intrusive.
+   On teleport back, players see a short action bar message and hear a subtle sound cue, making the experience clear and responsive without being intrusive.
 5. **Flexible and Compatible**:
    Works as either a global mod or a world-specific data pack, fully compatible with both vanilla and modded setups right out of the box.
 6. **Server-Ready**: